machin2e/cli/README.md

 #### `gesso signup`

-Assists you in creating an account for accessing the Machineee platform.
+Assists you in creating an account for accessing the Gesso platform.
 You must use your GitHub account.

 #### `gesso login`

-Logs you in with Machineee account credentials.
+Logs you in with Gesso account credentials.
 If run from a project workspace, only the project will be associated with the account.

 **Proposed Commands**

 ```
 help
 note [add|remove|list]		Used to add, remove, or list notes for a device or environment/workspace/project.
-assemble			Starts interactive self-assembly.
+compose			Starts interactive self-assembly.
 start [broadcast|discover]
 status [broadcast|discover]
 run [broadcast|discover]